ganevniko/ganevniko.github.io/_posts/2019-09-24-stocks_technical_analysis_chart_data_visualization_with_matplotlib.markdown

 ![](img/15.png)

-We can now add lines for our moving average MVA200 and also update the figure and axis lines to pass the facecolor parameter to black and lets also change the size to (18,12) in order to make space for more feature we will be adding.
+We can now add lines for our moving average MVA200 and also update the figure and axis lines to pass the facecolor parameter to black and lets also change the size to (18,12) in order to make space for more feature we will be adding.<br/>
 Replace the initial figure and axis ‘ax’ with the following:

 ![](img/16.png)